rjvmohite/machine-learning-projects/Digit Recognizer/ReadMe.md

 ## Deployed in the browser using TensorFlow.JS

+The Model uses a simple Convolutional Neural Network written in TensorFlow.js trained on the local machine and then deployed in JSON format for inference.

 The server is built in Node.js using Express running in a docker container.

 The dependencies can be installed using <br>